-ARM is a ministry of Kurtulus Church, one of Turkey’s largest Protestant, evangelical churches, and a member of the Alliance of Protestant Churches of Turkey.
-Other Ankara churches that share our heart and vision for refugees are assisting in this project, as well as selected international charities.
-We believe that as the church we are called to serve and love those in the communities around us.
+ARM was a ministry of Kurtulus Church, one of Turkey’s largest Protestant, evangelical churches, and a member of the Alliance of Protestant Churches of Turkey.
+Other Ankara churches that shared our heart and vision for refugees assisted in this project, as well as selected international charities.
+We believe that as the church, we are called to serve and love those in the communities around us.
 Our ministry is fueled by Jesus’ command to “Love Your Neighbor” – no matter where they come from.

-We aim to help refugees living in Ankara by meeting both short-term and long-term needs.
-Kurtuluş Church works alongside three other Ankara churches to distribute food boxes to 500 refugee families each week.
-Each food box provides approximately a week’s worth of food staples for three persons.
+Our aim was to help refugees living in Ankara by meeting both short-term and long-term needs.
+Kurtuluş Church worked alongside three other Ankara churches to distribute food boxes to 500 refugee families each week.
+Each food box provided approximately a week’s worth of food staples for three persons.
 While refugee families are often larger than three, this food serves as a vital supplement to a sometimes meager diet.
-We began by serving 5 families and now we have grown to nearly 6,000 registered families in our database.
+We began by serving 5 families and by the end we grew to nearly 6,000 registered families in our database.

-When refugees come to our center for a food box, they may also choose to receive donated clothing, blankets, hygiene kits, children’s coats and more.
-They also have access to our first aid room, where we offer simple health services and basic medications.
-Parents who arrive with children may leave them in our supervised playroom while they are served.
-In addition, we have Bibles, New Testaments, and other resources for interested persons, including evangelism and discipleship courses and Christian media resources in Arabic.
+When refugees came to our center for a food box, they also were invited to receive donated clothing, blankets, hygiene kits, children’s coats and more.
+They also had access to our first aid room, where we offered simple health services and basic medications.
+Parents who arrive with children could leave them in the supervised playroom while they were served.
+In addition, we had Bibles, New Testaments, and other resources for interested persons, including evangelism and discipleship courses and Christian media resources in Arabic.

-Helping refugees think about long-term solutions is an increasingly important part of our work.
-We are now providing English language courses throughout the week for refugees, and since so many of our refugees will be in Turkey for the foreseeable future, we have also launched a Turkish language course.
-In addition to these courses, we’ve also begun friendship clubs and an art group, where women can gather together to process their experiences through making art.
-Local volunteers have provided art opportunities for children during the food distribution as well.
-By serving refugee families and visiting them in their homes, we have been able to get to know them better and learn how we can better help them rebuild their lives.
+Helping refugees think about long-term solutions was also an important part of our work.
+We provided English language courses throughout the week, and since so many of our refugees will be in Turkey for the foreseeable future, we also ran a Turkish language course.
+In addition to these courses, we also ran friendship clubs and an art group, where women can gather together to process their experiences through making art.
+Local volunteers provided art opportunities for children during the food distribution as well.
+By serving refugee families and visiting them in their homes, we were able to get to know them better and learn how we can better help them rebuild their lives.

-Our biggest long-term project is the Jaraki Sewing Project, where we teach refugee women to make purses, tablet cases, messenger bags, etc. from old Turkish rugs.
-The project has been growing quickly and new women are signing up to join.
-We compensate the women for the products they make, and we have begun to sell them around the world.
-This project has since grown into a full-scale business, which you can read more about on the Sewing Project page.
-We have also partnered with Coffee Haus Coffee Roasters to open a new cafe in the neighborhood of our refugee building.
-The cafe employs refugees and trains them in marketable business skills.
-We also feature products of the Sewing Project in the cafe, and all of the profits earned from product sales go back into the refugee ministry.
+Our biggest long-term project was the Jaraki Sewing Project, where we taught refugee women to make purses, tablet cases, messenger bags, etc. from old Turkish rugs.
+The project grew quickly after its launch.
+We compensated the women for the products they made, and we sold their products around the world.
+This project grew into a full-scale business.
+We also partnered with Coffee Haus Coffee Roasters to open a cafe in the neighborhood of our refugee building.
+The cafe employed refugees and trained them in marketable business skills.
+We also featured products of the Sewing Project in the cafe, and all of the profits earned from product sales went back into the refugee ministry.